Skip to main content

 Thanks to this section, administrators can easily identify responses that were inaccurate, misleading, or particularly beneficial.
 All reactions are traceable, and it is possible to look back at the context in which the rating occurred.

-Assistant Feedback
+Agent Feedback

 History